JIC - Just In Case

 by a kind of hybrid solution.
 The emerging understanding here is JIC.

-JIC is not essentially a substitute for JIT, but rather represents a gray area between Push and Pull, which is integrated into it.
+JIC is not a substitute for JIT, but rather represents a gray area between Push and Pull, which is integrated into it.

-We can also think it like;
+We can also think of it like this;

 - ProActive instead of ReActive

 - Flexibility over Efficiency

 Of course, just like in JIT, Supply Chain Visibility is critical here.
 If there is a deficiency in this regard, JIC can cover this problem with increased inventory, but it will also make the return to JIT more expensive.